This DPA is structured as follows:

-- The purpose of this Data Processing Agreement (the “DPA“) is to ensure compliance with any applicable data protection or privacy laws, including Article 28(3) and (4) of the EU General Data Protection Regulation (“GDPR“) and the Swiss Federal Act on Data Protection (“FADP“), and UK GDPR/Data Protection Act with respect to any applicable data protection or privacy laws.
+- The purpose of this Data Processing Agreement (the “DPA“) is to ensure compliance with any applicable data protection or privacy laws, including Article 28(3) and (4) of the EU General Data Protection Regulation (“GDPR“), the Swiss Federal Act on Data Protection (“FADP“), and UK GDPR/Data Protection Act (collectively, “Applicable Data Protection Laws”).

 - This DPA applies with respect to the processing of personal data as specified in Section A.

 - Where this DPA uses the terms defined in the Applicable Data Protection Laws, as applicable, those terms shall have the same meaning as in that law.